ydahal1/ydahal1/jokes.md

-What did the piece of bread say to the knife?
-Butter me up.
+I had a rough day, and then somebody went and ripped the front and back pages from my dictionary.
+It just goes from bad to worse.

 [
-Sun Dec 21 00:33:01 UTC 2025
+Mon Dec 22 00:32:19 UTC 2025
  ]